-For Fieldwork courses SOWK 471 and 472, candidates will be required to undertake fieldwork practice in social service agencies under the supervision of accredited fieldwork educators.
+or Fieldwork courses SOWK 471 and 472, candidates will be required to undertake fieldwork practice in social service agencies under the supervision of accredited fieldwork educators.
 Before being recommended to agencies by the Fieldwork Coordinator, candidates must:

-- (a) gain a pass in SOWK 308 - (b) provide attestations as to character and suitability for beginning practice - (c) agree to practice and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.)
+- (a) gain a pass in SOWK 308 - (b) provide attestations as to character and suitability for beginning practice - (c) agree to practice and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.) and the Code of Conduct of the New Zealand Social Workers Registration Board.

-Candidates enrolled in SOWK 471 and 472 whose circumstances change in regard to character or suitability must inform the Fieldwork Co-ordinator immediately.
+Candidates enrolled in SOWK 301, SOWK308, SOWK 451, SOWK 471 and 472 whose circumstances change in regard to character or suitability must inform their Director of Programme immediately.
 Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School.